vitorotri/computer-music/convolution-reverb/README.md

 	apt-get install jackd2

-Run the jack server on a terminal before running Pure Data.
+Run the jack server on a terminal before running Pure Data, then choose it in the 'Media' option of Pd.

 Lastly, inside Pd, go to Help -> Find externals -> type in 'command' to install the [command] external (choose latest version), without the quotations, so it runs the python script from Pd.